tpwd/ke_search/Documentation/Templating/LinkViewHelper.rst

 Link ViewHelper
 ===============

-A link ViewHelper is provided to generate links to search result pages including a search word and filters.
+A link Viewhelper is provided to generate links to search result pages including a search word and filters.

 Parameters
 ..........